Content Diagnosis

-There once was a time in content creation history when some businesses could perhaps get away with “keyword stuffing” and the duplication of content.
+There was once a time in content creation history when some businesses could perhaps get away with “keyword stuffing” and content duplication.
 For these businesses, perhaps money was tight, there was no comprehension of the value behind great content, or the owner wore several hats in their daily operations.

 Fortunately, for the sanity of online readers and enhancing the legitimacy of web content, those days are over.
-Businesses face ever-increasing scrutiny from search engines, government entities and aggressive copyright attorneys in regards to the online content they deliver.
-That also means that readers now often receive the quality articles, blog posts and information they deserve.
+Businesses face ever-increasing scrutiny from search engines, government entities, and aggressive copyright attorneys regarding the online content they deliver.
+That also means that readers now often receive the quality articles, blog posts, and information they deserve.

 Quality content is critical to online success

-Enhancing SEO rankings through engaging, valuable, high quality content is critical to the success of your business.
-Readers will be attracted to your website if they can derive content that helps them save a buck, learn a recipe or otherwise make their life easier.
-Without attractive content, your website stands to miss out on a consistent stream of qualified visitors, potential advertising commissions, subscription fees, networking opportunities and ultimately, sales.
+Creating engaging, valuable, high-quality content is critical to the success of your business.
+Readers will be attracted to your website if they can derive content that helps them save a buck, learn a recipe, or otherwise make their life easier.
+Without attractive content, your website stands to miss out on a consistent stream of qualified visitors, potential advertising commissions, subscription fees, networking opportunities, and ultimately, sales.

 To make sure your business is up to speed in using the most innovative content creation processes, performing periodic audits is key.
-Performing audits periodically helps you spot deficiencies in your current SEO and content creation process.
+Audits help you spot weaknesses in how your SEO and content creation processes are working.
 Content audits give your business the opportunity to clearly see how your content is performing, where gaps exist, and how well your site supports your overall strategy.
 How beautiful is that?

 More importantly, audits help you understand how your content works together: